txtdirect/website/content/docs/examples/combination/pathwithother/index.md

 +++
-title = "Path with Other"
-weight = 200
+title = "Path with other types" weight = 200
 +++